andrewlogemann/eng322/eng322_syllabus.md

 ## Absences
 You are permitted two (2) absences ("personal days"), no questions asked, without detriment to your grade; subsequent absences, however, will each lower your overall course grade by five percent.
 Excessive absence can result in failing this course.
 If you become ill or the victim of emergency circumstances, please let me know as soon as possible and keep me informed; I am willing to work with you to achieve a reasonable accommodation in such situations, but I can only do so with advance notice and regular communication.

-## Extensions
-No extensions will be given except in extreme (and verifiable) circumstances.
-These circumstances include reasons of health and extenuating circumstances, such as death of a family member.

 ## Accommodations
 Students with diverse learning styles and needs are welcome in this course.
 In particular, if you have a disability/health consideration that may require accommodations, please feel free to approach me and/or the Academic Support Center (ASC) as soon as possible.
 ASC staff is available by appointment to assess specific needs, provide referrals, and arrange appropriate accommodations.
 The sooner you let us know your needs, the sooner we can assist you in achieving your learning goals in this course.